Best Repeating Hunting Shotguns

 Remington 870 Wingmaster

-Though Remington's immediate future is uncertain, the last 70 years of Remington 870 production is a matter of the public record.
+Though Remington's future is dim, the last 70 years of Remington 870 production is a matter of the public record.
 Made in every conceivable configuration with over 12 million sold, there is safety in numbers and a Remington 870 pump gun is never a bad way to go.
+The 870 is no longer in production.

 THE LONELY TWENTY GAUGE